Michael V Kalaphates: Reign

 Determined to rule on his own, Michael V came into conflict with his uncle John the Orphanotrophos, whom he almost immediately banished to a monastery.
 Michael now reversed his uncle's decisions, recalling the nobles and courtiers who had been exiled during the previous reign, including the future patriarch Michael Keroularios and the general George Maniakes.
 Maniakes was promptly sent back to Southern Italy in order to contain the advance of the Normans.

 Michael V banishes Zoe to a monastery.

 On the night of 18 April to 19 April 1042, Michael V banished his adoptive mother and co-ruler Zoe, for plotting to poison him, to the island of Principo, thus becoming sole emperor.
 His announcement of the event in the morning led to a popular revolt; the palace was surrounded by a mob demanding Zoe's immediate restoration.
 The demand was met, and Zoe was brought back, though still in a nun's habit.
 Presenting Zoe to the crowds in the Hippodrome did not quell the public's outrage over Michael's actions.
 The masses attacked the palace from multiple directions.
 The emperor's soldiers attempted to fight them off and by April 21, an estimated three thousand people from both sides had died.
 Once inside the palace, the mob pillaged valuables and tore up the tax rolls.
 Also on 21 April 1042 Zoe's sister Theodora, who had been removed from her nunnery against her will earlier in the uprising, was declared Empress.
 In response, Michael fled to seek safety in the monastery of the Stoudion together with his remaining uncle, Constantine.
-Although he had taken monastic vows, Michael was arrested, blinded and sent to a monastery by then-Chief of the Varangian Guard, Harald Hardrada.
+Although he had taken monastic vows, Michael was arrested, blinded and sent to a monastery.
+It is sometimes suggested that it was Harald Hardrada, who blinded him, although this has been challenged by Scheel, who believes this to be ahistorical and argues that the contemporary Greek sources, such as the eyewitness Psellos, do not mention that it was a foreigner who carried out this act, but rather a "commoner", while the Norse sagas rather claim that Harald blinded Michael's successor Constantine IX.
+Though no early textual evidence links Harald with the event, the Sexstefja indicates that a Norwegian oral tradition about him blinding an emperor existed perhaps as early as the eleventh century.